denten-books/plain-text/2-device.md

 in holding, grasping, and keeping the thing before the mind's eye.
 The book continually escapes the reader's mental, not physical, grasp.
 Nor do his books, forms, shapes, and designs refer to the outward, material aspects of the literary artifact.
 These are again mental constructions, not material.

-Our unfamiliarity with what Lubbock calls the novel's "technical aspects" thereby hampers our ability to understand how it comes present itself to the mind in its entirety [@lubbock_craft_1921, 272].
-We grasp other more plastic art forms like sculpture or painting whole and at once.
-They exist at a time and place limited to their physical dimensions.
+Our unfamiliarity with what Lubbock calls the novel's "technical aspects" thereby hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
+We grasp other more plastic art forms like sculpture or painting whole and at once.[ln2-herder] They exist at a time and place limited to their physical dimensions.
 Narratives unfold in time, by contrast.
-To perceive a book, to read a novel, critically, we must abstract from the physical object and extend it past immediate perception.
-Meaning making of the sort involves also reading past the linguistic minutiae to construct a synthetic literary whole.
+To perceive a book, to read a novel, critically, we must abstract from the physical object and extend it in working memory past immediate perception.
+Meaning-making of the sort involves reading past linguistic minutiae to construct a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is precisely to deny the book its materiality.
-When reading for pleasure, lay readers lose themselves in the in the elements of narrative immediately available for observation.
+When reading for pleasure, lay readers lose themselves in the elements of narrative immediately available for observation.
 To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
-By object of art he means the transcendent idea of the novel as opposed to the immanent object itself.
+By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
 To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
-The critic engages the complete *idea* of the novel, accessible to the mind only after the conclusion of reading.
+The complete mental idea of the novel congeals only at the conclusion of reading.
+Thus to read critically is again to arrest the coming-into-being of the work.
 Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-The difficulty of materialist poetics reflects in the analysis that continually conflates the book as object with the book as idea.
+But to hold away means actually to internalize completely, and by book he means the idea of a novel, not at all the thing itself.
+The difficulty of materialist poetics reflects in the language that continually conflates mental and physical constructs.

+[^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
+See for example @herder_sculpture_2002.

 Critical reading in Lubbock's sense entails an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.